reema0814/Azure-Synapse-Analytics-Day/05-log-telemetry-analytics.md

    ![KQL script to create new table](./media/ex05-create-data-explorer-table-2.png)

-3. In Synapse Studio, navigate to the `Data` hub and check that you have the `SalesTelemetry` table showing up under the `Sales` database in the Data Explorer pool (`dataexplorerpoolNNNNNN`).
+3. In Synapse Studio, navigate to the `Data` hub and check that you have the `SalesTelemetry` table showing up under the `Sales` database in the Data Explorer pool (`asadataexplorerpoolNNNNNN`).

    ![Validate table created with KQL script](./medis/../media/ex05-create-data-explorer-table-3.png)